metabrainz/picard-docs/usage/user_profiles.rst

 profile with no options selected for the profile to manage.
 To rename the profile, right-click on the profile name and select the :menuselection:`Rename profile` command.
 The list of options that the profile is to manage are selected from the list in the right-hand pane.
 Options can be selected either by group or individually.
 The groups can be expanded to see the individual options belonging to that group.
-Once you are satisfied with your changes to a profile, click the :guilabel:`Save` button to store your changes.

 .. image:: images/user_profiles1.png
    :width: 100 %